ibm-js/deliteful/docs/list/List.md

 You can also search for items by typing letters on the keyboard, and the next item element which text begins with the letters will get the focus.

-All the elements that can be focused during keyboard navigation have the `d-key-nav` CSS class applied to them, so it can be used to style the item that currently has the focus.

 <a name="style"/>
 ## Styling